flintlib/flint/doc/source/acb_theta.rst

     :func:`sqrt` version, *a* is the vector of square roots.
 In the :func:`bad` version, a low-precision approximation of the roots is given.
 In the :func:`good` version, we assume that all entries of *a* have positive real parts, and a good choice of square roots is made.
-We require `g\geq 0`; all vectors must be initialized with at least `2^g` elements.
+We require that `g\geq 0` and all vectors are initialized with at least `2^g` elements.

 .. function:: void acb_theta_agm_ext_step_sqrt(acb_ptr r, acb_srcptr a, slong
               g, slong prec)